yifanycc/OPVI/README.md

-# OPVI
-## Under development, will update soon
-Source code for the paper 'Particle-based Online Variational Inference'
+## Source code for paper 'Particle-based Online Bayesian Sampling'
+### Under review by the International Conferenceon Machine Learning (ICML) 2023

+Developed base on the code for paper 'Understanding and Accelerating Particle-Based Variational Inference'.

+readme file will be updated soon

+c) Yifan Yang, Chang Liu, Zheng Zhang